memser-spaceport/pln-directory-portal/README.md

 Run `nx affected:e2e` to execute the end-to-end tests affected by a change.

+### Create a new pre-release & deploy app to staging

+1. Make sure you have the [GitHub CLI](https://cli.github.com/) installed on your machine (installation instructions [here](https://github.com/cli/cli#installation))
+2. Run `yarn run deploy:staging`

+Alternatively, direclty run the "Staging Release & Deployment" workflow on GitHub, under Actions.

+> **Warning**
+>
+> When following the alternative solution, make sure you select the `staging` branch.

 ## Adding capabilities to our workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.